-- 4.1 This section sets out the principles for Communications Providers providing Calling Line Identification facilities about how CLI data must be provided and passed through their networks to meet the requirements in the General Conditions and respect end users' privacy wishes. - 4.2 General Condition C6 requires Regulated Providers to provide CLI facilities and enable them by default unless they can demonstrate that it is not technically feasible or economically viable to do so.
-This must be provided at no additional or separate fee.
-The regulated provider must inform subscribers if CLI facilities are not available on the service they are providing.
-We expect CPs to inform their customers at the start of their contract whether they are able to provide the functions of the CLI facilities and to update their customers where the situation changes. - 4.3 GC C6 also specifies that when providing CLI facilities, the Regulated Provider must ensure, so far as technically feasible, that any CLI data provided with and/or associated with a call includes a valid, dialable telephone number which uniquely identifies the caller and that it respects the privacy choices of end users.
-Where technically feasible, the Regulated Provider must take all reasonable steps to identify calls which have invalid or non-dialable CLI data and prevent those calls from being connected to the called party. - 4.4 The CLI facilities are the functions supporting the provision of CLI data with a telephone call.
-The CLI data consists of a telephone number and an associated privacy marking.
+- 4.1 This section sets out the principles for CPs providing CLI facilities on how CLI Data must be provided and passed through their networks to meet the requirements in the General Conditions and to respect end users' privacy wishes. - 4.2 General Condition C6 requires CPs to provide CLI facilities and enable them by default unless they can demonstrate that it is not technically feasible or economically viable to do so.
+CLI facilities must be provided at no additional or separate fee.
+The CP must inform its subscribers if CLI facilities are not available on the service they are providing.
+We expect CPs to inform their customers at the start of their contract whether they are able to provide the functions of the CLI facilities and to update their customers where the situation changes. - 4.3 GC C6 also specifies that when providing CLI facilities, CPs must ensure, so far as technically feasible, that any CLI Data provided with and/or associated with a call includes a valid, dialable telephone number which uniquely identifies the caller.
+It also requires CPs to respect the privacy choices of end users.
+Where technically feasible, CPs must take all reasonable steps to identify calls which have invalid or non-dialable CLI Data and prevent those calls from being connected to the called party. - 4.4 The CLI facilities are the functions supporting the provision of CLI Data with a telephone call.
+The CLI Data consists of a telephone number and an associated privacy marking.
 This represents the identity of the party making the call. - 4.5 These rules help to ensure that the correct information is made available to end users, where appropriate, and for network functions, such as call tracing.
-Where a CP is unable to provide CLI facilities to their customer, they should inform their customer. - 4.6 In addition to these principles, this section also sets out where CPs must not have access to their customer's CLI data, to comply with data privacy rules.
+Where a CP is unable to provide CLI facilities to their customer, they should inform their customer. - 4.6 In addition to these principles, this section also sets out where CPs must not have access to their customers' CLI Data, to comply with data privacy rules.

-Principles for the provision and handling of CLI data
+Principles for the provision and handling of CLI Data

-4.7 The fundamental principles behind the provision of CLI facilities are those of validity, privacy and integrity.
-As CPs will need to co-ordinate between different networks to follow these principles, we recommend that CPs refer to industry standards, such as NICC's ND1016.
+- 4.7 The fundamental principles behind the provision of CLI facilities are those of validity, privacy and integrity.
+As CPs will need to co-ordinate between different networks to follow these principles, we recommend that CPs refer to industry standards, such as the NICC standard ND1016. - A telephone call may be associated with two numbers, the Network Number and the Presentation Number.
+The Network Number is a telephone number that unambiguously identifies the line identity of the fixed access ingress to the Public Electronic Communications Network.
+The telephone number that is displayed to an end-user is the